Skip to main content

 Learn skills necessary to properly plan, design, construct and maintain outdoor recreation trails with as little impact to the environment as possible.

-Wildlife & Fisheries Resources
+Wildlife and Fisheries Resources

 This minor provides students with the necessary background and skills to effectively conserve and manage fish and wildlife habitats and populations.